rmed/zoe_agent_manager/README.md

 Zoe Agent Manager
 =================

-A simple agent manager for Zoe.
+An agent manager for Zoe.

 **status:** In development / testing